madhumita-jha/Instagram_Clone/README.md

 # Instagram_Clone
-Created with CodeSandboxusing HTML CSS JS
+Created with CodeSandbox using HTML CSS JS